RECENT POSTS

 Their own signed statements gave them a warning that should they leave the Temple, these would haunt them and show the rest of the world what they were really like.
 This aspect of threat and fear kept people within his ranks despite the behavior he was showing them.

 What Jim Jones is known for is the mass-suicide which took place at one of their sites known as Jonestown located in Guyana.
-Purposely hidden away in a cleared out section of jungle, this congregation of followers amassed to around 1000 people, living out-with common society and entirely under Jones’s command.
+Purposely hidden away in a cleared-out section of jungle, this congregation of followers amassed to around 1000 people, living out with common society and entirely under Jones’s command.
 It has been suggested that he moved himself and his group to this remote location after threats of ex-members revealing the truth about him and his practices.
 A narcissist will never believe there is anything wrong with them, that they are in the wrong or their behavior is in any way questionable.
 When challenged they can become especially dangerous individuals.

 Related: Narcissistic Rage and Cold Blooded Murder

 Jonestown was not a comfortable existence by all accounts and no doubt not what members were expecting when they arrived.
-It was overcrowded; under-resourced and Jones had rigged a loudspeaker to ensure his members could hear his words and his preaching wherever they were on the compound.
-Surrounded by guards and then expansive jungle, there was nowhere for members to run.
+It was overcrowded; and under-resourced and Jones had rigged a loudspeaker to ensure his members could hear his words and his preaching wherever they were on the compound.
+Surrounded by guards and then an expansive jungle, there was nowhere for members to run.

 The Maintenance of Control